tomcobley/seobot/README.md

 # seobot
-A simple interface for generating SEO friendly page titles, keywords and descriptions.
+A Node.js project providing a simple interface for generating SEO friendly page titles, keywords and descriptions with BigCommerce API integration.